mtolly/onyx/haskell/README.md

     the Dolphin Wii emulator.
 This is primarily intended for people using Dolphin to record videos of songs.

+    Options are available for certain MIDI transformations useful for videos:

+      * Remove activation drum fills
-    Options are also available to remove activation drum fills, and to remove the Mustang version of a split Pro Guitar/Bass track so that the Squier version (supporting more than 17 frets) will always be played.
+      * Remove the Mustang version of a Pro Guitar/Bass track, ensuring the Squier version (supporting more than 17 frets) will always be played
+      * Unmute any muted Pro Guitar/Bass notes over fret 22.
+This allows you to include such notes while compiling with Magma, and then unmute them for recording the video

   * Dolphin MIDI conversion (MIDI file -> MIDI file)